prometheus-operator/kube-prometheus/README.md

 - If you are using AWS EKS, see [AWS EKS CNI support](docs/EKS-cni-support.md).
 - If you are using Weave Net, see [Weave Net support](docs/weave-net-support.md).

+### Error retrieving kube-proxy metrics

+By default, kubeadm will configure kube-proxy to listen on 127.0.0.1 for metrics.
+Because of this prometheus would not be able to scrape these metrics.
+This would have to be changed to 0.0.0.0 in one of the following two places:

+1. Before cluster initialization, the config file passed to kubeadm init should have KubeProxyConfiguration manifest with the field metricsBindAddress set to 0.0.0.0:10249
+2. If the k8s cluster is already up and running, we'll have to modify the configmap kube-proxy in the namespace kube-system and set the metricsBindAddress field.
+After this kube-proxy daemonset would have to be restarted with
+`kubectl -n kube-system rollout restart daemonset kube-proxy`

 #### Authentication problem

 The Prometheus `/targets` page will show the kubelet job with the error `403 Unauthorized`, when token authentication is not enabled.
 Ensure, that the `--authentication-token-webhook=true` flag is enabled on all kubelet configurations.